Small Business Website: How to Create One in 2023?

 Privacy policies are also legally required according to the EU's General Data Protection Regulation (GDPR).
 This must specify what you will do with the information visitors to your site leave behind.
 A suitable policy could be drawn up by your legal representative, or, you could use one of the samples that are available online.

-Create an Online Store: How to Sell Digitally
+Create an Online Store: Sell Digitally

 Websites are a must these days, even for small businesses.
-If you can't code, don't worry, you can contract the job out to an agency or freelancer, or give things a go yourself with a site builder.
+If you can't code, don't worry, you can contract the job out to an agency or freelancer, or give things a go yourself with a website builder.